Blue-spotted Salamander

 Habitat:

-Live in deciduous and coniferous forests, from moist lowland areas to drier upland forests.
-Most abundant in moist woodlands with sandy soils, but can also be found in open fields and backyards in suburban areas.
+Inhabit deciduous and coniferous forests from moist bottomlands to drier uplands.
+Most abundant in moist woodlands with sandy soils but can be found in open fields and suburban backyards.
+Vernal pools that retain water into mid-summer are an essential habitat component.

 Adult Coloration:

-Black or grayish overall with bluish spots and flecks on the sides, legs, belly, and tail, and sometimes on back.
-Belly black or slightly lighter than upper surfaces of body. .
+Black or greyish-black with blue spots and flecks on their sides, legs, belly and tail and occasionally on their back.
+The belly may be black or slightly lighter than the upper surfaces of the body.

 Adult Characteristics: